NativeScript/firebase/packages/firebase-performance/README.md

 import '@nativescript/firebase-performance';
 ```

-## Usage
+## Add custom tracing

-### Custom tracing
+You can use custom traces to measure the amount of time it takes for your app to complete a specific task.

-Below is how you would measure the amount of time it would take to complete a specific task in your app code.
+You start your custom trace by calling the [startTrace](#starttrace) method with a string to identify the trace.
+You can then add custom attributes and metrics to the trace.
+Finally, you stop the trace by calling the [stop](#stop-1) method.

 ```ts
 import { firebase } from '@nativescript/firebase-core';